 Based on available data in the management of school operational assistance funds according to Minister of Education and Culture Regulation No. 8 of 2020 article 9 paragraph 2 gives great authority to schools to finance the operational implementation of education.
 For example, free to determine the purchase of office stationery, textbooks, laboratory equipment, and teacher consumption.
 But it is not allowed to make rules in the form of policies other than financing the specified components.
-It is very clear to school principals, teachers and school committees which financing components are permitted.
+It is very clear to school principals, teachers and school committees which financing components are permitted and which financing components are not permitted.
 For Principals (Local), this is decentralized.